-Pomì Organic Tomato Purée is a sauce produced with genuine tomatoes, fresh and perfectly ripe, processed right after harvesting.
+Pomì organic passata sauce is a tomato purée produced with genuine tomatoes, fresh and perfectly ripe, processed right after harvesting.
 Produced only with organic Italian tomatoes, it is perfect to prepare any type of dish: meat, eggs, pasta, creams and creamy soups.
+Store up to 5 days in the fridge after opening

 Ingredients for 4 People